 Our awesome and capable volunteer mechanics got to work showing these kids the problems and how to fix them!

-While waiting, we were able to give out helmets, courtesy of the Florida Pedestrian/Bicycling Safety Resource Center.
+Florida Pedestrian/Bicycling Safety Resource Center.
 We were able to give out lights and locks to many of them, thanks to funds raised through the Bike Co-op’s membership program and other fundraising events.
 (Donate here to help us offer more events like this!!)

 Our volunteer mechanic, Chris S., shows a boy what’s going on with his bike.